mayumih387/route360/src/content/posts/architecture/en.md

 ## Headless CMS: none (only Markdown)

-Though I was making this website with [DatoCMS](https://www.datocms.com/) first, their free plan includes only 300 recodes, which is too small.
+Though I was making this website with [DatoCMS](https://www.datocms.com/) first, their free plan includes only 300 records, which is too small.
 So I re-made this with local Markdown contents.

-If you are planning a website with less than two languages, [Contentful](https://www.contentful.com/) offers a good internationalization option with their free plan (including 25k recodes).
+If you are planning a website with less than two languages, [Contentful](https://www.contentful.com/) offers a good internationalization option with their free plan (including 25k records).
 As I wanted three languages this time, I didn't choose it.

 As DatoCMS provides all the data with GraphQL, it was not that difficult for me who knows Gatsby.js.
 Its Real-time Preview is practical too.